Inertial measurement unit: In navigation

 In a navigation system, the data reported by the IMU is fed into a processor which calculates altitude, velocity and position.
 A typical implementation referred to as a Strap Down Inertial System integrates angular rate from the gyroscope to calculate angular position.
 This is fused with the gravity vector measured by the accelerometers in a Kalman filter to estimate attitude.
 The attitude estimate is used to transform acceleration measurements into an inertial reference frame (hence the term inertial navigation) where they are integrated once to get linear velocity, and twice to get linear position.

 For example, if an IMU installed in an aeroplane moving along a certain direction vector were to measure a plane's acceleration as 5 m/s2 for 1 second, then after that 1 second the guidance computer would deduce that the plane must be traveling at 5 m/s and must be 2.5 m from its initial position (assuming v0=0 and known starting position coordinates x0, y0, z0).
-If combined with a mechanical paper map or a digital map archive (systems whose output is generally known as a moving map display since the guidance system position output is often taken as the reference point, resulting in a moving map), the guidance system could use this method to show a pilot where the plane is located geographically in a certain moment, as with a GPS navigation system — but without the need to communicate with or receive communication from any outside components, such as satellites or land radio transponders, though external sources are still used in order to correct drift errors, and since the position update frequency allowed by inertial navigation systems can be higher than the vehicle motion on the map display can be perceived as smooth.
+If combined with a mechanical paper map or a digital map archive (systems whose output is generally known as a moving map display since the guidance system position output is often taken as the reference point, resulting in a moving map), the guidance system could use this method to show a pilot where the plane is located geographically in a certain moment, as with a GPS navigation system, but without the need to communicate with or receive communication from any outside components, such as satellites or land radio transponders, though external sources are still used in order to correct drift errors, and since the position update frequency allowed by inertial navigation systems can be higher than the vehicle motion on the map display can be perceived as smooth.
 This method of navigation is called dead reckoning.

 One of the earliest units was designed and built by Ford Instrument Company for the USAF to help aircraft navigate in flight without any input from outside the aircraft.
 Called the Ground-Position Indicator, once the pilot entered in the aircraft longitude and latitude at takeoff, the unit would show the pilot the longitude and latitude of the aircraft in relation to the ground.

 Positional tracking systems like GPS can be used to continually correct drift errors (an application of the Kalman filter).

-Disadvantages

 A major disadvantage of using IMUs for navigation is that they typically suffer from accumulated error.
 Because the guidance system is continually integrating acceleration with respect to time to calculate velocity and position (see dead reckoning), any measurement errors, however small, are accumulated over time.
 This leads to 'drift': an ever-increasing difference between where the system thinks it is located and the actual location.
 Due to integration a constant error in acceleration results in a linear error growth in velocity and a quadratic error growth in position.
 A constant error in attitude rate (gyro) results in a quadratic error growth in velocity and a cubic error growth in position.